-People have long been searching for a magic bullet that works for weight loss… a pill to take.
-A potion to drink.
-Nearly 50% of women on weight loss diets have tried some kind of supplement.
+People have long been searching for a magic bullet that works for weight loss… and nearly 50% of women on weight loss diets have tried some kind of supplement.
 While most are heavily advertised and widely available, there is very little research that any are effective.
-Many are expensive, and some have side effects.
+Many are expensive and have some side effects.

-Our goal is to help you be an informed consumer— so you know the benefits and risks – and to help you make smart choices.
-The important thing to understand here though is that no supplement or vitamin has strong data that shows that it works.
-If you still want to take a supplement though, ask yourself the questions below.
+Our goal is to help you be an informed consumer so you know the benefits & risks, and help you make smart choices.
+The important thing to understand here is that no supplement or vitamin has strong data to show that they work for weight management.
+If you still want to take a supplement, ask yourself the questions below.

 - Does this fit my budget?

-- Can I find neutral, non-biased information about it on the web?
+- Can I find neutral, unbiased information about it on the web?